MAadinP/RISC-V-Group-20/statements/Dawud-Individual-Statement.md

 - The tests required careful analysis of instruction formats and edge cases to ensure robust coverage for both single-cycle and pipelined architectures.

+#### Testbenches

+- **Relevant Contributions**
+        - Created the main decoder test bench to verify functionality and performance, which served as a guide for many of the other test benches.
+        - Collaborated with peers to enhance the formatting and structure of these test benches, ensuring consistency and clarity across the project.

 #### General Debugging and Integration

 - Contributed significantly to integrating modules within the CPU design by addressing module dependencies and resolving functional errors.